How To Install Software Without Administrator

 Applications without a requested execution level attribute.
 Interactive processes running as a standard user with UAC enabled.
 Before a 32-bit process is created, the following attributes are checked to determine whether it is an installer: The file name includes keywords such as 'install,' 'setup,' or 'update.'
 Is there a way I can install software on my machine without having to be the administrator?
 This can be a very frustrating situation, I know.
 I have machines where the primary account is an administrator simply because of the frequent irritation of application updates and installations that require it.
 And without being an administrator, you have zero rights to install a software on the PC.
 While the above happens to be a security feature designed to prevent just about anyone to do anything with your PC, there sure is a workaround here so that you can install a software even if you are not the admin on the Windows 10 device.

-2. By using Process Explorer I can launch it as a Limited User.
+entry from the manifest (or the manifest entirely, so I can use an external one), allowing the program to start without UAC.
+Unfortunately this modifies the executable, so it exits shortly after due to an internal checksum test. - By using Process Explorer I can launch it as a Limited User.
 However this seems to limit it significantly more than I would like (it runs like Protected Mode IE and so can access significantly less than what my standard un-elevated user can).

 9 Answers

-Save this text in <name_of_file>.reg and add it to the Windows Registry.
+and add it to the Windows Registry.
 (Double-clicking on it should do the trick.)

 Afterwards, right-click the app you'd like to run without administrative privileges and select 'Run without privilege elevation'.